buhrmi/twitch-tools/README.md

 # Twitch Toolkit

-A collection of tools for Twitch
+A collection of tools for Twitch.
+The URL to add the bot to your channel will be published soon.

 ## Features